petrastone/getdata/README.md

 Data will be loaded and tidied according to the above principles and a new tidy data set summarising the means of selected variables grouped by person and activity will be written out by `run_analysis.R`.

 ## Background of HAR Study
-The dataset consists of recordings of accelerometer and gyroscope readings from 30 subjects performing activities of daily living while carrying a waist-mounted smartphone with embedded inertial sensors. [@jorge_esann2013_2]
+The dataset consists of recordings of accelerometer and gyroscope readings from 30 subjects performing activities of daily living while carrying a waist-mounted smartphone with embedded inertial sensors.
+[Anguita et al, 2013](#har)

 ## What the script does
 * `run_analysis.R` loads the training and test data and merges them into a dataframe `data`.